'Scum of the earth': Drug victims face Purdue Pharma owners

-NEW YORK (AP) — Releasing years of anguish and anger, victims of opioid abuse and those who have lost loved ones to a deadly addiction crisis stretching back more than two decades unloaded their emotions Thursday on members of the family they blame for fueling it.
+NEW YORK (AP) — Angry, defiant and sometimes tearful, more than two dozen Americans whose lives were upended by the opioid crisis finally had their long-awaited chance Thursday to confront in court some members of the family they blame for fueling it.

-The unusual hearing, conducted virtually in U.S. Bankruptcy Court, gave victims and survivors what they have wanted for years: the chance to confront members of the Sackler family who own OxyContin maker Purdue Pharma and tell them about the lasting pain that addiction and overdoses have had in their lives.
+Some tried to be forgiving — and some definitely didn't — as for nearly three hours they addressed three members of the Sackler family who own Purdue Pharma, the company that makes OxyContin.

-“When you created OxyContin, you created so much loss for so many people. ...
-I’m outraged that you haven’t owned up to the crisis that you’ve created," said Kay Scarpone, addressing the three Sackler family members in attendance.
-She lost her son Joseph Scarpone, a former Marine, to addiction a month before his 26th birthday.
+“I hope that every single victim’s face haunts your every waking moment and your sleeping ones, too," said Ryan Hampton, of Las Vegas, who has been in recovery for seven years after an addiction that began with an OxyContin prescription to treat knee pain led to overdoses and periods of homelessness.

 Appearing via audio was Richard Sackler, the former Purdue president and board chair who has said the company and family bear no responsibility for the opioid crisis; he is a son of Raymond Sackler, one of the three brothers who in the 1950s bought the company that became Purdue Pharma.
 Attending on video were Theresa Sackler, a British dame and wife of the late Mortimer D. Sackler, another of the brothers; and David Sackler, Richard Sackler’s son.